Give Kids a Miracle: Katie’s silent sickness

 SPRINGDALE, Ark.
-(KNWA) — If it weren’t for the wheelchair she occasionally uses, you would never know Katie Brown is living with an autoimmune disease.
+(KFTA) — If it weren’t for the wheelchair she occasionally uses, you would never know Katie Brown is living with an autoimmune disease.

 “My immune system attacks the healthy tissue and organs in my body,” Katie said.